jas0nmjames/jas0nmjames.github.io/_portfolio/safrapay.md

 ## Introduction

-Although officially an "Assistant Vice President of Customer Service Operations", I like to think of myself as a service designer in a fintech startup.
+Although officially an "Assistant Vice President of Customer Service Operations", I liked to think of myself as a service designer in a fintech startup.

-I live somewhere between business operations, design, and technology, working cross-functionally to build great services for our customers.
+I lived somewhere between business operations, design, and technology, working cross-functionally to build great services for our customers.

-I've worn lots of hats:
+I wore lots of hats:

 - Chatbot Product Owner, Technical Curator & Designer
 - Communications Service Designer & Developer